Inhealthcare/carson/Readme.md

-# Carson

-Development workflow housekeeper to support best practices around build and continous integration for maven software projects.
-Supported by Jenkins as a build server
+Automating best practice operational workflow of source code and build pipelines for continuous integration

 ## Wiki

-For usage instructions, see the [wiki](https://github.com/teggr/CARSON/wiki)
+For usage instructions, see the [wiki](https://github.com/Inhealthcare/carson/wiki)